BACK TO INDEX BACK TO OTHMAR FREY'S HOMEPAGE

 Please note that access to full text PDF versions of papers is restricted to the Chair of Earth Observation and Remote Sensing, Institute of Environmental Engineering, ETH Zurich.

 Copyright and all rights therein are retained by authors or by other copyright holders.
-All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
+All persons copying this information are expected to

+This collection of SAR literature is far from being complete.
 It is rather a collection of papers which I store in my literature data base.
-Hence, the list of publications under PUBLICATIONS OF AUTHOR'S NAME should NOT be mistaken for a complete bibliography of that author.
+Hence, the list of publications under PUBLICATIONS OF AUTHOR'S NAME

 Last modified: Fri Feb 24 14:22:26 2023